nmint8m/projecttargetscheme/02-Config.md

 Please note that:

-- The Info.plist should be defined the explicit target.
+- The `Info.plist` should be defined the explicit target.
-- The path linking to Infor.plist file in target is defined in tab Build Settings:
+- The path linking to `Info.plist` file in target is defined in tab Build Settings:

 <center>
 	<img src="./Images/build_settings_infor_plist_path.png" width="600">
 </center>

-To edit the Info.plist file directly, Control-click it in the Project navigator and choose Open As > Source Code or Open As > Property List.
+To edit the `Info.plist` file directly, Control-click it in the Project navigator and choose **Open As > Source Code or Open As > Property List**.

 #### Add export compliance keys